Shopify/ruby-lsp/jekyll/rails-addon.markdown

 ### **Run and Debug**

-The Rails addon provides 3 ways to run and debug `ActiveSupport` tests using the `Code Lens` feature.
+The Rails add-on provides 3 ways to run and debug `ActiveSupport` tests using the `Code Lens` feature.

 ### Run Tests With Test Explorer